 - HDHP: +$2,000

 With my previous PPO, co-pays were just $10, regardless of generic or branded.
-In both 2011 and 2012, my wife and I each had one prescription.
-Most PPO’s cover a higher percentage of prescription costs than HDHP’s.
+Mrs 20SF and I each have one prescription.
+Most PPOs cover a higher percentage of prescription costs than HDHPs.

 However, if your employer contributes to an HSA with your HDHP, then you can actually save money out of pocket.
 This played out for us this past year.